Tottenham Hotspur 1-0 Crystal Palace

 Second Half ends, Tottenham Hotspur 1, Crystal Palace 0.

-Attempt missed.
-Pape Souaré (Crystal Palace) right footed shot from outside the box is high and wide to the right.
-Assisted by Damien Delaney.
+Attempt blocked.
+Andros Townsend (Crystal Palace) left footed shot from outside the box is blocked.
+Assisted by Timothy Fosu-Mensah.

 Substitution

 Offside, Crystal Palace.
-Martin Kelly tries a through ball, but Fraizer Campbell is caught offside.
+Scott Dann tries a through ball, but Bakary Sako is caught offside.

+Attempt missed.
+Davinson Sánchez (Tottenham Hotspur) header from the centre of the box misses to the left.
+Assisted by Christian Eriksen with a cross following a corner.

 Substitution